Tengfei-Wang/DCSR/README.md

 ## Introduction
-We present a novel approach to reference-based super-resolution (RefSR) with the focus on real-world dual-camera super-resolution (DCSR).
+We present a novel approach to reference-based super resolution (RefSR) with the focus on real-world dual-camera super resolution (DCSR).

 <img src="pics/demo.png" width="720px"/>